nightscout/nightscout.github.io/docs/troubleshoot/dexcom_bridge.md

 <img src="/troubleshoot/img/DexShare01.png" width="600px" >

-In the case you have linked accounts, check you are using the right credentials for the profile you want to `connect` to Nightscout.
+In the case you have linked accounts, check you are using the right credentials for the profile you want to `bridge` to Nightscout.

-**Verify you actually have current data in this profile/account!** You want to put the username and password of the account that has CGM data in `CONNECT_SHARE`, this is usually the credentials you are using with the master phone (the one connected to the sensor).
+**Verify you actually have current data in this profile/account!** You want to put the username and password of the account that has CGM data in `BRIDGE`, this is usually the credentials you are using with the master phone (the one connected to the sensor).

 <img src="/troubleshoot/img/DexShare05.png" width="400px" >